zammad/zammad-documentation/install/docker-compose.rst

    file permissions are preserved.

-Step 2: Adjust Environment as needed
+Step 2: Adjust Environment as Needed
 ------------------------------------

 In some cases our default environment is not what a docker-compose user is